 The kettle is finally polished with a mixture of green tea and vinegar to give a glossy finish.

 The process of making cast iron teapots is somewhat different for Tetsubins.
 Cast iron tea kettles are made to boil water, whereas cast iron teapots are only used to make the tea.
 They are coated with enamel on the inside to prevent rust.
 Here is an overview of the process that Iwachu uses to make its teapots.
 I have also written an informative guide on cast iron teapots if you’re interested.

 Sand molds using special foundry sand are pressed into the desired shape.

-An external mold is carefully placed into the mold, which will eventually form hollow in the
+An external mold is carefully placed into the mold.
+And will eventually form the hollow in the teapot.

 Iron is poured